NicksPatties/portfolio-site/src/content/blog/using-playwright-to-scrape-limp-bizkit-setlist-data.md

 ---
-title: "Limp Bizkit Scraper"
+title: "Planning the ultimate Limp Bizkit experience with Playwright"
-description: "Can I figure out which songs I should practice to be the most prepared for a concert?"
+description: "How can my friend and I get on stage to perform guitar and bass with Limp Bizkit?
+The answer lies in the data."
 startDate: "2024-06-06PDT"
 pubDate: "2024-07-08PDT" # Don't forget the timezone code at the end!
+heroImage: "/blog/using-playwright-to-scrape-limp-bizkit-setlist-data/cover.png"
 published: false
 tags:
   - "typescript"